Identifying Causal Effects in Information Provision Experiments: Conclusion

 \section{Conclusion}

 Standard empirical specifications in information provision experiments systematically understate the causal effects of beliefs on behavior.
-This paper demonstrates that in five of six high-profile studies in leading economics journals, ranging from college major choice to macroeconomic expectations, average effect of beliefs on behavior are larger--in two cases more than double--estimates from standard specifications.
+This paper demonstrates that in five of six high-profile studies in leading economics journals, ranging from college major choice to macroeconomic expectations, LLS estimates average effects of beliefs that are larger than estimates from standard specifications.

-The local least squares estimator proposed in this paper offers a practical solution.
-It consistently recovers the average partial effect under plausible assumptions about belief updating.
-It can also be used to recover the entire CAPE curve, offering a richer picture of the relationship between belief effects and belief updating.
-Understanding this relationship reveals underlying mechanisms of belief formation and can guide both the interpretation of existing results and the design of future information provision experiments.

 {

 }

 {\thesection.\arabic{figure}} {\thesection.\arabic{table}}